-- OpenVPN can also use both TCP and UDP because it also offers people more control over their connections.
+- OpenVPN can also use TCP and UDP because it offers people more control over their connections.

 - OpenVPN generally runs on a large number of platforms.

-- OpenVPN also has support from the Perfect Forward Secrecy.
+- OpenVPN also has support from Perfect Forward Secrecy.

 - Manually setting up an OpenVPN protocol is very difficult on some platforms.

-- Sometimes you may also encounter drops in connection speeds due to the strong encryption it has.
+- Sometimes you may also encounter drops in connection speeds due to its strong encryption.